Up on the Sun: Background and recording

 Brothers Curt and Cris Kirkwood were interested in psychedelic rock.
 The pair often indulged in recreational drug use with Derrick Bostrom, who came from an affluent, politically liberal family in Arizona and who introduced them to punk rock.
-During a trip to Los Angeles, the group became interested the underground post-punk scene there.
+During a trip to Los Angeles, the group became interested in the underground post-punk scene there.
 Joe Carducci invited the group to join SST Records, a record label associated with the early hardcore punk scene and home to Black Flag.
 The Meat Puppets' first EP In a Car (1981) and first seven albums appeared through SST.

 The release of Meat Puppets II was delayed until 1984, a peak year for SST which also saw the release of Hüsker Dü's Zen Arcade, Minutemen's Double Nickels on the Dime, and numerous albums by Black Flag, who due to legal issues, had not been able to release an album since 1981's Damaged.
 The Meat Puppets supported Meat Puppets II with a tour along with Black Flag and The Nig-Heist, where the band's long hair and jam band approach displeased audiences.

 According to Bostrom, the band had originally intended Up On the Sun to be a "psychedelic epic," and for it to be recorded using an 8-track tape recorder from a local music store with a do-it-yourself approach (citing distractions and delays that hindered the recording process of the band's previous releases).
 During this time, the band polished the arrangements and refined their approach to recording.
 Bostrom said they attempted to keep the basic arrangements simple, adding "spacy" overdubs later.
 To the band's misfortune, the 8-track recorder they had been using had a proprietary configuration, and they were unable to find another machine capable of playing the tracks they had recorded after they had returned the 8-track player to the music store, which forced them to start from scratch.
 They decided to abandon the psychedelic approach, and repurposed the songs for a power trio format, which "could be easily and quickly recorded."
 The songs that eventually wound up on Up On the Sun are drastically different from how they appeared on the 8-track demos.

 The band ultimately decided to return to Total Access Studios in Redondo Beach, California to record the album "more prepared than [they] had ever been", with production by SST's house engineer Spot.
 They recorded from January 26 to 28, 1985, and SST released the album that March.
 The lyrics were printed with the liner notes, unbroken into the songs' stanzas.
 Curt Kirkwood used a Rockman amplifier to produce a clean guitar sound.

-Release

-Rykodisc brought Up on the Sun back into print in 1999, along with the Meat Puppets's six other SST albums.
-Bonus tracks on the rerelease include a version of "Hot Pink" that incorporates a lengthy improvised jam.